mainelander/justlisted/GabrielleResume.md

 **Skills:**

  - Data Collection and Analysis Experience
- - Proficient in Microsoft Word, Excel, and
+ - Proficient in Microsoft Word/Excel, and Adobe Photoshop
- - Photoshop

 **Interest and Hobbies:**
  - Violin—performed at Carnegie Hall and Chicago Symphony Hall;